BretStateham/azure-iot-devkit-manual-wifi/readme.md

     ![Boot to Configuration](./images/devkit-reboot-to-manual-config.png)

-1. Once the board is rebooted, the OLED display on the baord should report it's "id" and state that it is in configuration mode:
+1. Once the board is rebooted, the OLED display on the board should report it's "id" and state that it is in configuration mode:

     ![Board in cofig mode](./images/devkit-in-config-mode.png)